Pork souvlaki marinated in oregano, rosemary, garlic and lemon then skewered and grilled until golden and juicy is a great easy dinner recipe.

 This pork souvlaki recipe is so simple and delivers super juicy meat skewers, every time.
 I like using pork ribeye steaks as they don’t tend to dry out as quickly as pork tenderloin or pork fillet does.
 The marinade is very simple and I prefer using fresh lemon juice and garlic for the best flavor.
 Dried or fresh herbs both work in this recipe.

 - Pork.
-I used pork ribeye steaks but fillet will work too.
+I used pork ribeye steaks but fillet/pork tenderloin will work too.
+Souvlaki can be made with chicken, beef or lamb too.

 - Olive oil.
 I used extra-virgin olive oil but use any olive oil you have.